-There's nothing like really fresh produce, found every Saturday, all summer
+There's nothing like really fresh produce, found every Saturday, all summer long, at Provincetown's farmers market, across Ryder Street from Town Hall. |

 They had that smooth, shiny look of impeccably fresh fruit.
 Really fresh strawberries look different from the ones you typically find in supermarkets.
 They feel different, too, and they certainly taste different from fruit that has been picked before its prime and shipped across the country.